nla-group/classix-matlab/README.md

-CLASSIX accepts three essential input parameters: `data, radius,` and `minPts` (optionally).
-The data points to be clustered are provided as the rows of the matrix `data,` that is,
+CLASSIX accepts three essential input parameters: `data, radius, minPts` (optionally).
+The data points to be clustered are provided as the rows of the matrix `data`, that is,

-`    data` is of size (number of data points)-by-(number of features).
+`data` is of size (number of data points)-by-(number of features).

 The `radius` parameter controls the *coarseness* of the clusters.
 The higher it is, larger the clusters will be.
-We usually recommend starting with a value like `radius=1,` and then subsequently reducing it until the number of clusters is just a little larger than expected.
+We usually recommend starting with a value like `radius=1`, and then subsequently reducing it until the number of clusters is just a little larger than expected.
 The second `minPts` parameter (default 1) can then be used to get rid of tiny clusters with fewer than `minPts` points.
 In the below test we choose` radius=0.2` and `minPts=10.`